filStefan/filStefan/README.md

 ### Looking for Pretzel.Linux v1.0.0?
-I was too lazy to make a website, so just take it from here... https://www.mediafire.com/file/1my9f80wfqzdpwp/pretzel-linux-1.0.0.AppImage/file
+I was too lazy to make a website, so just take it from here... https://www.mediafire.com/file/1my9f80wfqzdpwp/pretzel-linux-1.0.0.AppImage/file also pretzel.linux is not affiliated with pretzel or pretzel.rocks in any way shape or form please do not sue me